This site contains promotional information intended only for healthcare professionals resident in the United Kingdom

 Events of deep venous thrombosis (DVT) and pulmonary embolism (PE) have been reported in patients receiving abrocitinib.

-In a large randomized active-controlled study of another JAK inhibitor in rheumatoid arthritis patients 50 years and older with at least one additional cardiovascular risk factor, a dose dependent higher rate of VTE including deep venous thrombosis (DVT) and pulmonary embolism (PE) was observed with the JAK inhibitor compared to TNF inhibitors.
+In a large randomised active-controlled study of another JAK inhibitor in rheumatoid arthritis patients 50 years and older with at least one additional cardiovascular risk factor, a dose dependent higher rate of VTE including deep venous thrombosis (DVT) and pulmonary embolism (PE) was observed with the JAK inhibitor compared to TNF inhibitors.

 A higher rate of VTE was observed with abrocitinib 200 mg compared to abrocitinib 100 mg.